bbauska/meta-react-basics/README.md

 Well, in react, these standalone parts are created using components which form the foundation of all UI design.

-It\'s important to know that all UI is composed of simple components that can be combined into more complex components.
+It&apos;s important to know that all UI is composed of simple components that can be combined into more complex components.

 In fact, you can think of an entire website is just a collection of